Skip to main content

 • Two independent coils inside the magnet.

-This arrangement forms two completely independent end-to-end power circuits which guarantees safety of the load even in the event of partial or complete failure of one circuit.
+This arrangement guarantees safety of the load even in the event of partial or complete failure of one circuit.

-Also a redundant operator control sub-system ensures that the magnets may be operated from a backup pendant if the radio control unit or radio receiver are faulty.
+A redundant man-machine interface ensures that the magnets may be operated also when radio receiver is faulty.

 Lifting magnet technology